MicrosoftDocs/learn/learn-pr/introduction-to-azure-api-management/includes/2-what-is-azure-api-management.md

 ## Administration interface

-The Azure API Management administration interface is an Azure portal interface that enables you to administer your APIs.
+The Azure API Management administration interface is a set of Azure portal pages that enables you to administer your APIs.
 API administration includes the following activities:

-- Defining or importing API schemas.
+- Defining or importing API specifications.
 - Implementing usage policies such as quotas and rate limits.
 - Setting security policies.
 - Managing users.